 Hallo liebe Passagiere, herzlich willkommen zu unsem Podcast.
 Halt, Moment mal.
 Sagte ich eben Passagiere?
 Ja schon, denn nach Berlin Reisende werden sich in Zukunft wundern, wo sie denn nun eigentlich sind, wenn sie auf dem neuen Berliner Flughafen landen.
 Dieser wurde doch letzte Woche eröffnet.
 Sie landen aber nicht in Berlin, sondern südöstlich Berlins […]

-The prepositions ‘zu’ and ‘nach’
+The German prepositions ‘zu’ and ‘nach’

 Whist learning German, grammatical queries do come up.
 I want to use this opportunity to illustrate another topic that students ask me during their German courses: What is the different usage of the prepositions ‘zu’ and ‘nach’?
-The preposition ‘nach’ can mean after when used with time; for example: Nach dem Fußballspiel gehen wir ein […]
+The preposition ‘nach’ can mean after when used with time; for example, Nach dem Fußballspiel gehen wir ein […]

 Helikoptereltern helikoptern